Becoming an Italian citizen

 - Since 1995, Italy has abolished the mandatory draft.
 If that changes, however, you won’t be exempt from mandatory service if you otherwise meet the requirements.

 - Italy does not tax its citizens who live abroad.
-If you elect to live in Italy for more than 180 days in a caldendar year, you’ll be subject to Italian taxation.
+If you live in Italy for more than 180 days in a caldendar year, you’ll be subject to Italian taxation.
 There is a treaty between the United States and Italy which protects you from double taxation up to a certain threshold.
 If you have any questions, please consult a tax professional.

 - You don’t need to speak Italian in order to have your citizenship recognized.
 However, I definitely recommend learning Italian!